 The Tropical Mockingbird: a keen-eyed songster

 I really like Tropical Mockingbirds.
 Their stylish grey and white feathers and bold personalities make them unique.
-Their smart eyes seem to say, “Hey, human, I’m watching you…” Face Recognition and Memory Yes, they are always watching and can remember you.
-A 2009 study by biologists at the University of Florida found that Mockingbirds can… Continue reading The Tropical Mockingbird: a keen-eyed songster
+Their smart eyes seem to say, “Hey, human, I’m watching you…” Yes, they are always watching and can remember you.
+A 2009 study by biologists at the University of Florida found that Mockingbirds can recognize and remember the…… Continue reading The Tropical Mockingbird: a keen-eyed songster

 Birdy: The spectacled Thrush

-This post is dedicated to an amazing little bird affectionately known as Birdy.
-Birdy was a nestling Spectacled Thrush that I rescued, raised, and successfully released into his natural habitat a few years ago.
-He came to us as a weak creature caught in our cat’s jaws, but he left as a determined, incredibly charismatic… Continue reading Birdy: The spectacled Thrush
+This post is dedicated to Birdy, a nestling Spectacled Thrush that I rescued, raised, and successfully released into his natural habitat a few years ago.
+He came to us as a weak creature caught in our cat’s jaws, but he left as a determined, incredibly charismatic young thrush, full of life and vitality.
+After spreading…… Continue reading Birdy: The spectacled Thrush